anthonyjoeseph/game-ts/README.md

 import * as Z from 'fp-ts-contrib/lib/Zipper'
 import * as S from 'graphics-ts/lib/Shape'
 import * as ro from 'rxjs/operators'
-import { frameDeltaMillis$, renderTo$ } from './Render' import { animate, drawSprite, Sprite, SpriteFrame } from './Sprite' import greenCap from './greenCap.png'
+import { frameDeltaMillis$, renderTo$ } from 'game-ts/Render'
+import { animate, drawSprite, Sprite, SpriteFrame } from 'game-ts/Sprite'
+import { windowRect$ } from 'game-ts/Window'
+import greenCap from './greenCap.png'

 export const MILLIS_PER_FRAME = 200